graphprotocol/graph-node/docs/environment-variables.md

 - `ETHEREUM_POLLING_INTERVAL`: how often to poll Ethereum for new blocks (in ms, defaults to 500ms)
-- `ETHEREUM_RPC_MAX_PARALLEL_REQUESTS`: how many RPC connections to start in parallel for block retrieval (defaults to 64)
+- `ETHEREUM_RPC_MAX_PARALLEL_REQUESTS`: Maximum number of concurrent HTTP requests to an Ethereum RPC endpoint (defaults to 64).
 - `GRAPH_ETHEREUM_TARGET_TRIGGERS_PER_BLOCK_RANGE`: The ideal amount of triggers to be processed in a batch.
 If this is too small it may cause too many requests to the ethereum node, if it is too large it may cause unreasonably expensive calls to the ethereum node and excessive memory usage (defaults to 100).
 - `ETHEREUM_TRACE_STREAM_STEP_SIZE`: `graph-node` queries traces for a given block range when a subgraph defines call handlers or block handlers with a call filter.
 The value of this variable controls the number of blocks to scan